geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Where acts, which else in her bright page had shone,

-Past in the blaze of light, unmark'd, unknown ;
+Past in the blaze of light, unmark'd, unknown;

-Elate I heard of deeds by Henry wrought ; ^
+Elate I heard of deeds by Henry wrought; ^

 How with his Prince the hottest fight he sought, 240 V